-Tree / Plant worship has its roots in ancient times and continues to be an element of modern Indian traditions.
-Tree cults, in which a single or groves of trees have been worshipped, have flourished in India throughout history.
-In the scriptures, mention of the Kalpavriksha and Chaityavriksha is found, indicating that the worship of the plants is indeed an ancient Indian practice.
+Tree / Plant worship has its roots in ancient times and continues to be an element of modern Indian tradition.
+Tree cults, in which a single or group of trees have flourished in India throughout history.
+In the scriptures, the kalpavriksha and chaityavriksha are mentioned, indicating that the worship of the plants is indeed an ancient Indian practice.

 Plants have been traditionally considered sacred for the following reasons: